Nicotine: The Most Misunderstood Nootropic in the World

 A typical cigarette has a dose of nicotine between 6-28 mg, while a cigar can astonishingly have between 100-200 mg.
 Wow!

-In contrast, nicotine dosing as a nootropic is low, with recommended starting doses between 1-2 mg per day.
-At this dosage you get the cognitive benefits, while decreasing the possibility for any negative effects.
+In contrast, a nicotine nootropic dose is low, with recommended starting doses between 0.5 to 2 mg per day.
+At this dosage, you get the cognitive benefits and positive effects of nicotine on the brain, while decreasing the possibility for any negative effects.

 Nicotine’s half-life is about 2 hours [4].
 This means that if you ingest 5 mg, in 2 hours your body will have 2.5 mg left (and so on) so it’s pretty short-acting compared to caffeine.